 - The main difference between a cruise vs. an all-inclusive resort is that resorts don’t have as many tour options as cruise lines.
 This is because cruise lines can offer a greater variety since they have multiple ships in different port destinations.

-- One of the best things about staying at an all-inclusive is that you can also rent a car to explore the local spots and more of the local culture.
+- One of the best things about staying at an all-inclusive hotel is that you can also rent a car to explore the local spots and more of the local culture.

 Entertainment on Cruises and All-Inclusive Resorts